 Funded by the UK Department for International Development (DFID), Commonwealth Split-site Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.

 Excellent opportunity for eligible Commonwealth country students to get fully-funded PhD in the UK.

 User Review( votes)

 The Department for International Development is a United Kingdom government department responsible for administering overseas aid.
 The goal of the department is “to promote sustainable development and eliminate world poverty”.

-- Course Level: The studentships are available for pursuing Split-site (PhD) (where the CSC supports one year’s study at a UK university as part of a PhD being undertaken in applicant’s home country) studies at UK universities.
+- Course Level: Scholarships are available for pursuing Split-site (PhD) (where the CSC supports one year’s study at a UK university as part of a PhD being undertaken in applicant’s home country) studies at UK universities.

-- Study Subject: The studentships are awarded in all subjects.
+- Study Subject: Scholarships are awarded in all subjects.

 - Each scholarship provides:

 - Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before your award is confirmed)

 - Approved tuition fees